Kritchanaxt/C-project/README.md

-# ProgramDemo
+# Make program C Demo
-about system reservation and management in C lang for learning make program
+about system reservation and management in C lang for learning make program basic